Nithinshibu07/codesoft/README.md

 Rock-Paper-Scissors: A  game simulating the classic Rock-Paper-Scissors game.

-Contact Book: An application for managing contacts, including phone numbers, email addresses, and physical addresses.

 These projects helped me gain hands-on experience with Python programming, problem-solving, and building user-friendly applications.